 Tips for Cleaning Your Pool Tiles

-Be it sparkling, modern mosaics to classic Spanish-style ceramics, with hygiene and cleaning your spa, pond, or pool tiles, the area at the waterline is most susceptible to stains.
-That’s where tiles meet air and thus trigger a chemical reaction that fungi, mineral build-ups and various discolouration agents simply love.
+Be it sparkling, modern mosaics of classic Spanish-style ceramics, with hygiene and cleaning your spa, pond, or pool tiles, the area at the waterline is most susceptible to stains.
+This is where tiles meet air and thus trigger a chemical reaction that fungi, mineral build-ups and various discolouration agents simply love.

 As professional tile and ground cleaners, at Pauls Cleaning Company (Melbourne) we know that colleagues from the pool cleaning branch recommend draining, cleaning, and refilling an in-ground pool every 5-7 years unless a severe problem deems earlier attention.